OpenArabicPE/journal_al-muqtabas/notes-tei-markup.md

 Early-twentieth century periodicals contain a lot of typographic markers indicating foreign words, technical terms, proper names, and the end of a section.

+### section dividers

+The pages contain a large number of different graphic dividers.
+Sometimes they indicate the end or the beginning of a sections.
+Sometimes they are followed by a new headline, sometimes they are not.
+In order not to infer too much from these visual dividers and as they were not transcribed by *shamela.ws*, I have decided to encode them as "anonymous blocks": `<ab>`

+Most of these blocks are centered and thus they carry a `@rend="centered"` attribute, which, at a later stage could be used to be automatically translated into a formal `@rendition` statement.

 # Gaps in the transcription

 Gaps in the transcription as copied from *shamela.ws* are marked as `<gap resp="#org_MS" unit="pages" quantity="1"/>`.
 Many, if not most of these originated as the gap between two halves of a single line of a *qaṣīda*.